jaredwalker1/Home-Hacking-Lab/README.md

 Flag 4: User Enumeration and Exploitation
 Objective: Identify and capture the fourth flag by exploiting user credentials.

-Enumerate Users:
+Enumerate Users
 List all users on the system and look for interesting files in their home directories: bash
 Copy code
 cat /etc/passwd
 ls /home
-Check for Reused Passwords:
+Check for Reused Passwords
 Try using previously discovered passwords to switch to different users: bash
 Copy code
 su - username
-Capture Fourth Flag:
+Capture Fourth Flag
 Navigate the user's home directory to find the fourth flag: bash
 Copy code